1. Conference fees

 We have provided a list of nearby hotels on the delegate information page.

 Please be advised that photography and filming will take place at this event.
-The footage will be used by RLUK and The National Archives in future promotional material and publications.
+The footage will be used by RLUK, The National Archives and Jisc in future promotional material and publications.